-In today’s article, we will be exploring the five best alternatives to ExpressionEngine (EE), the popular content management system for websites and online applications.
-EE is used by many businesses, but it may not always fit their needs or budget.
+We’re exploring the five best alternatives to ExpressionEngine, the popular content management system used by thousands of websites and many desktop web apps.
+ExpressionEngine is used by many organizations, but it may not always fit their needs or budget.

-Gain an understanding of when ExpressionEngine might be right for your organization’s new website.
+We hope to help you gain an understanding of when ExpressionEngine might be right for your organization’s new website, and to help you get to know the leading alternatives.

-ExpressionEngine is a content management system (CMS) created by EllisLab, Inc. It allows users to easily manage website content and create web applications using simple templates.
-EllisLab, Inc. also previously maintained CodeIgniter, now maintained by the British Columbia Institute of Technology.
+ExpressionEngine is a simple content management system created by EllisLab, Inc. It allows users to easily manage website content and create web applications using simple templates.
+EllisLab also previously maintained CodeIgniter, now maintained by the British Columbia Institute of Technology.

-ExpressionEngine was released in 2003/2004 as a commercial-grade CMS.
+ExpressionEngine was released in 2003 or 2004 as a commercial-grade CMS.
 It is based on the CodeIgniter PHP framework and has been compared to WordPress for its flexibility, scalability, and ease of use.
 When first released, the system was used for small business websites and personal blogs.

 Today, many larger organizations, including the United Nations and major media outlets such as the New York Times, use ExpressionEngine to power their websites.